Monitoring

-SB 556 (Gonzalez) Oil and gas wells oversight: health protection zones
+SB 556 (Gonzalez) Oil and gas well health protection zones oversight and civil liability

 Pumpjack